 You get all that for $39 per year with Blur's basic premium plan, although you have to pay a small fee for every one-time-use credit number.
 Those fees disappear with the $99 unlimited premium plan.
 (Each paid plan can be tried free for 30 days.)
 The free tier is pretty bare-bones, with few privacy features and no syncing across devices.

 If you just want a good password manager, there are better and cheaper options.
-But if online privacy is your chief concern, then Blur is definitely worth considering.
+But if comprehensive online privacy is your chief concern, then Blur is definitely worth considering.

 Read our full Blur review.